department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Flagship design library/Components/Selection and Input/Form Elements/Checkbox.md

 ## Accessibility considerations
 * Refer to the [VA Design System for accessibility considerations](https://design.va.gov/components/form/checkbox/#accessibility-considerations)
+* Screenreaders should announce the name, role, and state of each checkbox.

 ## Code usage
 Link to Storybook coming soon